wqking/metapp/doc/core-concepts.md

 # Core concepts and mechanism

+This document gives an overview on the core concepts and core design in metapp.
+It's to give you a rough idea on how metapp works.
+There are separate document for each topics.

 ## TypeKind - type kind type

 `metapp::TypeKind` is a 16 bit unsigned integer that represents the meta type kind.
 For example, `metapp::tkInt` is the meta type for `int`.